Table of Contents

 A corneal transplant is typically an outpatient surgery, so you head home the same day.
 You’ll need someone to drive you home after the procedure.

-Your recovery isn't complete in one day.
+Your recovery is not complete in one day.
 At-home care can help to ensure that your eye heals properly and your procedure is a success.

 After your surgery, you should: